 - Buy 3 get 15% off on everything

 A wins the deal as it grabs attention and attracts users to open up your emails.

-Since the inboxes are mostly bombarded with emails, users avoid opening up emails.
-Always mention the urgency in your subject lines.
+Since inboxes are mostly bombarded with emails, users avoid opening up emails.
+Always mention the urgency in your subject line.
 This will make users open it as soon as they receive it.

-For instance, the 30% discount expires today will grab the attention and make a sense of urgency to open it up immediately to not miss out on the deal.
+For instance, the 30% discount that expires today will grab attention and create a sense of urgency to open it up immediately to not miss out on the deal.